 In fact there are some less well known Playtech casino slots with bigger progressive jackpots and one of these is Jackpot Giant.
 Two years after the game’s launch the jackpot had only been won once – paying out a staggering £4.5 million to one lucky Gala Bingo player.
 Jackpot Giant is one of the progressive slots where the jackpot cannot be won by anyone who is not playing all paylines at maximum bet size (which amounts to £4 a spin) and its RTP is 94.22%.
 Again, Gala Bingo has it and so do Sun Bingo and Fabulous Bingo.

 IGT Megajackpots is another internationally networked jackpot and while one might expect given the name and the wide market penetration of IGT slots that it would be on a par with the Microgaming ones, the payouts are generally quite a bit smaller.
 The biggest recorded win is a little over £2 million but this took place some years ago when the Megajackpots slots were Cleopatra, Monopoly and Cluedo.
 In March 2015 Megajackpots was relaunched with only Cleopatra from the original set of games, joined by Siberian Storm and later by Isle O’ Plenty.
 The quoted RTP changed and so did the mechanism for winning the jackpot; in the original version only max bet spins were eligible to win the jackpot but in the new version any spin can win, with the larger coin values having a better chance of doing so.
 One result of this (and a stated aim of IGT at the time) was to make the jackpot drop more frequently but this also has the effect of its not getting as large as it previously did and now, it tends to drop before reaching £1 million.
 Of these three games, Siberian Storm has a very slight edge in terms of RTP (91.01% when the jackpot is at its seed value of £500K and 93.07% when it reaches £1 million).
-A fourth slot, the classic Wolf Run, appeared in Megajackpots form during Autumn 2016., but Siberian Storm retains the RTP edge.
+A fourth slot, the classic Wolf Run, appeared in Megajackpots form during Autumn 2016 and this was followed by Star Lanterns in early 2017 but Siberian Storm retains the RTP edge.
 The Megajackpots games are harder to find at UK bingo sites these days than they used to be and this was probably because the (now defunct) Gtech bingo platform was bought by IGT and used to showcase the best IGT slots.
 Despite this, Megajackpots can still be played at the really big Virtue Fusion sites such as Bet365 Bingo and also at Mecca Bingo.
+Another site offering the Megajackpots slots is BGO and therein lies a tale which is almost beyond belief; a player there won the progressive jackpot of £1.13 million on 14th April – and three and a half weeks later, the jackpot was won again (at £627K) by the SAME player!
+The chances of such a thing, according to BGO’s press release announcing this extraordinary event, are 1 in approximately 625,000,000.

 The Virtue Fusion network progressive jackpots – which are found at all Virtue Fusion bingo sites – work differently.
 The most well known of these is Clover Rollover and the progressive jackpot for this (and the other slots which are included such as Snow Queen’s Magic and Cleopatra’s Chest) often exceeds £2 million.
 However, this does NOT mean that anyone is ever actually going to win £2 million: